yongjulee-etri/yongjulee-etri.github.io/_pages/about.md

 -  ## Development of AI Autonomy and Knowledge Enhancement for AI Agent Collaboration <br>
     **Yong-Ju Lee (<span style="color:darkred">Project Investigator, '22~'26</span>)**  [[Homepage]](https://etri-visualintelligence.github.io/clara/)<br>
     ![image description](images//clara.png)
+    -- This research is exploring the underlying technology that allows agents to see, hear, speak, and interact with each other.
+In particular, we are exploring various services through cooperative learning from a robot perspective. <br>

 -  ## Development of Large Korean Language Model Technology for Efficient Pre-training <br>
     **Yong-Ju Lee (<span style="color:darkred">Project Investigator, '22~'25</span>)**  [[Homepage]](https://etri-visualintelligence.github.io/crossmodal/)<br>
     ![image description](images//crossmodal.png)
+   -- The main purpose of this study is to develop an efficient dictionary learning model based on Korean language.
+In particular, various research attempts are being made to create and understand visual language models.
+The models we developed are KOALA (Text-to-Image) model and LLaVA (Large Language and Vision Assistant) model. <br>

 -  ## Development of Model Optimization and Lightweight based on Edge AI Technology <br>
     **Yong-Ju Lee (<span style="color:darkred">Project Investigator, '20</span>)** [[Homepage]](https://etri-visualintelligence.github.io/edge/)<br>
    ![image description](images//edge2.png)
+   -- The main purpose of this research is to implement a lightweighting process for AI models.
+In particular, the challenge was carried out through various studies such as model compression and model pruning. <br>

 -  ## Development of Big Data Edge Analytics SW Technology for Load Balancing and Activet Timely Response <br>
     **Yong-Ju Lee (<span style="color:darkred">Project Investigator, '18~'20</span>)** [[Homepage]](https://etri-edgeanalytics.github.io/docs/)<br>
       ![image description](images//edge1.png)
+   -- In this research, we studied various underlying deep learning models in a big data analytics environment.
+In particular, we developed an edge cloud framework. <br>

 # 📝 Publications